Michael Edward Loftus Sr.'s

-These Op Eds concern crime issues that underscore the safety lessons taught throughout this website.
+These four Opinion/Editorials concern crime issues that underscore the safety lessons taught throughout this website.

 The 1st Op Ed - The Media Whispers the Truth about the Petit Family Massacre - shows that there is no “location immunity” from crime.
-Neighborhoods or towns with low crime rates tend to be lulled into a sense of immunity to the harsh realities of the rest of the world.
+Neighborhoods or towns with low crime rates tend to be lulled into a sense of false security as to the harsh realities of mobile criminals and random chance.

-We’ve all heard those people say, with smug naiveté, “Oh, we don’t bother to lock the doors around here.
+We’ve all heard those people say, with smug naiveté, “Oh, we don’t bother to lock our doors around here.
 Nothing ever happens.
 We all know and trust each other, yadda, yadda.”

-What they fail to realize is that predators have also heard their braggadocio – and predators have cars and highways to reach such easy targets within minutes.
+What they fail to realize is that predators have also heard of their braggadocio – and predators have cars and highways to roam to such easy targets within minutes.
 And remote homes are especially vulnerable to local criminals.

-UNlocked doors account for roughly HALF of the 7,000+ home burglaries and invasions DAILY in the U.S. alone.
-DOH!
+UNlocked doors account for roughly HALF of the 4,000+ home burglaries and invasions DAILY in the U.S. alone.
 Now, how hard is it, really, to keep all your exterior doors locked at all times?
-I've yet to hear a valid excuse.
+Laziness is no excuse.
 See security products - door reinforcement.

-Metropolitan areas have tens of thousands of highly mobile paroled thugs, muggers, burglars, killers, carjackers, kidnappers, stalkers, rapists, and molesters (as well as the young monsters who haven’t been arrested yet) – and altogether they far outnumber law enforcement officers by roughly 70 to 1 (especially considering that spreading out personnel over 168 hours/week, few officers are "on patrol" at any one time).
+Metropolitan areas have tens of thousands of highly mobile paroled thugs, muggers, burglars, killers, carjackers, kidnappers, stalkers, rapists, and molesters (as well as the young monsters who haven’t been arrested yet).
+Altogether they far outnumber law enforcement officers by roughly 70 to 1 (especially considering that spreading out police personnel over 168 hours/week, few officers are "on patrol" at any one time).